philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 > Does the component carry significant business risk?
 This might include code that was developed by an individual that has departed the company that no one else is familiar with; code that is not in one of the primary programming languages used by the development team; (Colin Breck - [Using Quality Views to Communicate Software Quality and Evolution](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/))

-In our story above, the workshop's goal was to tackle onboarding and knowledge sharing.
-It's associated with the "Bus Factor" risk.
+In our story above, **the workshop's goal was to tackle onboarding and knowledge sharing.
+It's associated with the "Bus Factor" risk**.
 Here is an example of how you can track this risk.

 Everyone annotates each module with their confidence to add a feature there.